godfat/rack-handlers/README.md

 ## SYNOPSIS:

+Put `'rack-handlers'` and your favorite unicorns into Gemfile then you could do the followings:

     rails s unicorn
     rails s rainbows
     rails s zbatery

-Additionally, putting `require 'rack/handler/rails-server'` in `script/rails`
-*before* `require 'rails/commands'` would make `rails s` select the server by default with this order: zbatery, rainbows, unicorn, puma, and thin.
+Because requiring `'rack-handlers'` would make `Rack::Handler.default` pick the server with the following order:

+* zbatery
+* rainbows
+* unicorn
+* puma
+* thin
+* webrick

+Thus if you have rainbows installed, `rails s` would launch the server with rainbows instead of webrick (the original behaviour).

-For zbatery, rainbows, and unicorn, it would also try to load the config via `config/zbatery.rb`, or `config/rainbows.rb` depending on which server is selected.
+Additionally, it would also try to load the config via `config/zbatery.rb`, or `config/rainbows.rb` depending on which server is picked.

-For people who likes to invoke `rails s`!
+For people who likes to run `rails s`!

 ## CONTRIBUTORS: